iamtushaar1/Machine-Learning/README.md

-# Machine-Learning
+# 16 BIT LOCK
-Machine learning Projects I have worked on in College
+This is a individual project done at college
+This is a machine learning project done in LOGICWORKS